jimmyhang6/Plaid-Lab/README.md

  * In this case, we're making a request using the **/accounts/get endpoint** to retrieve the account and balance information

 ## Editing the code - Part 1
-Now in the web browser, you'll seeing all the balances for the sample account we connected using Plaid.
+Now in the web browser, you'll see all the balances for the sample account we connected using Plaid.
 If you take a closer look, you'll notice a typo on the page.
 We're now going to edit the code to correct the typo.

 <details>
  <summary> Need help finding the typo? </summary>